omonimus1/blog-jade-rubick/content/posts/2021-12-07--milestones-not-projects/index.md

 Project management is beguiling.
 It offers the illusion of control over what is a very chaotic process.

 Project management seems valuable.
-You do need some sort of structure that forces you to consider risks, review progress, and track dependencies.
+You do need some sort of structure.
+You do want to consider risks, review progress, and track dependencies.

 A better alternative to project management is **milestone management**.
 All you do is “replace all talk of projects with milestones”